Tinamous/ReelyUsefulBox/README.md

 * Open the .svg file in Inkscape and print this out.
 * It's bigger than A4/Letter, do not scale it!
 (The box is bigger than A4 length ways so you will need a couple of these for the full 25 way box).
 * Stick the sheet to the box lid, allow a margin of about 4mm around the edges where the lid inner curves up (remember the reel holder top has to fit inside).
-* Ensure the holes line up with the SMDReelyUsefulDispenser.
+* Ensure the holes line up with the Dispenser.
 * Drill the holes.
 ** 4MM for the M3 screw holes (4x).
 ** 5mm for the LED insert.
 ** 9-10mm for the square tape hole.
-This is likely to crack the lid in the process, maybe drill 4 M3.5 holes at each corner and cut, or cut out the entire length of all the sections with a dremmel of something  (Be VERY careful if you use a knife, the lid is very tough!).
+This is likely to crack the lid in the process, maybe drill 4 M3.5 holes at each corner and cut, or cut out the entire length of all the sections with a dremel of something  (Be VERY careful if you use a knife, the lid is very tough!).

 ##Dispenser